Day 1: Depart U.S. for Arusha, Tanzania

 Day 2: Arrive Arusha Upon arrival we transfer directly to our hotel.

-Day 3: Arusha At this morning’s briefing we learn about the journey ahead then set out on an afternoon game drive in Arusha National Park, where we may spot leopard, zebra, giraffe – and in the distance, possibly, snow-capped Mt.
+Day 3: Arusha At this morning’s briefing we learn about the journey ahead then set out on an afternoon game drive in Arusha National Park, where we may spot waterbuck, zebra, giraffe – and in the distance, possibly, snow-capped Mt.
 Kilimanjaro.
 Inside the park we’ll see Mt.
 Meru, Africa’s fifth highest peak at almost 15,000 feet.
 Tonight: a welcome dinner.
 B,L,D

 Day 4: Arusha/Tarangire National Park We depart today for the two-hour-drive to Tarangire, Tanzania's 1,000-square-mile park known especially for its high concentration of elephants and for the many baobab trees dotting the savannah.
 We enjoy a game drive en route to our lodge, located within the park.
 After lunch and some time at leisure, late afternoon we enjoy another game drive in the park, where we may see zebra, wildebeest, cape buffalo, giraffe, lion, leopard, cheetah, and of course, elephants.
 B,L,D